brettu/redis-course/README.md

 6. `cd` into the application root run `bundle install`

-7. Download the example DB [here](http://bwcompsci.s3.amazonaws.com/presentations/clickbait_dev.tar)
+7. Download the example DB [here](http://bwcompsci.s3.amazonaws.com/presentations/clickbait_dev.tar).
+To note you can run `$ rake db:seed` to populate the database but it takes 20 minutes to get everything created.
+Downloading the tarball and using `pg_restore` takes abount 1 minute.

 8. Create the 'clickbait_development' database with psql or rake.